 The first step?
 Measure the amount of GHG emissions your company and its employees produce so you can create a thoughtful strategy to reduce your impact.

 Why should you calculate your carbon footprint?

 We’ve entered an era where companies big and small are making public environmental commitments.
-Alongside those commitments, you’ve probably heard the terms carbon neutral, net-zero, climate positive a lot and your company might be tempted to jump on the climate commitment bandwagon.
+Alongside those commitments, you’ve probably heard the terms carbon neutral, net-zero, and climate positive a lot, and your company might be tempted to jump on the climate commitment bandwagon.
 But before you make unattainable promises and inadvertently start greenwashing, you have to take an important first step that all these companies have in common: measure your emissions.

 “People don’t expect brands to become perfect stewards overnight, but they want to learn about what you’re doing to improve sustainability now.”